Updated: 2020-07-10 by

 Where's the Minnesota Health Care Exchange?

-In Minnesota, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get free assistance from a certified “assister.”
+In Minnesota, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get free assistance from a certified "navigator" or from a licensed insurance broker.

 Getting Help by Phone